Below is a list of frequently asked question about our products. If you do not see your question listed here, please contact us.

-3. Are your courses written from a Christian viewpoint, or are they secular? or, Is evolution or biblical creation discussed in your courses?
+3. Is Pandia Press aligned with Common Core Standards?
+Are your courses written from a Christian viewpoint, or are they secular? or, Is evolution or biblical creation discussed in your courses?

 Our courses are secular, they are not written from any religious point of view.
-If you are looking for courses that primarily base history and science on biblical events and faith beliefs rather than on historical method and scientific method, History Odyssey and REAL Science Odyssey are probably not for you.
+If you are looking for courses that base history and science on biblical events and faith beliefs rather than on historical method and scientific method, History Odyssey and REAL Science Odyssey are probably not for you.
 History Odyssey courses begin at 6000 B.C., therefore evolution is not applicable.
 A scientist whose only agenda is to teach real science writes each RSO book.
 Therefore, RSO is not from a creationist’s viewpoint.
-RSO level 1 books do not directly address evolution, but level 2 books do.
+RSO level 1 books do not directly teach some of the more complex topics (such as evolution and Earth origins), but scientific inquiry and theory based on empirical and measurable evidence are understood to be valid and standard science in all our courses.
 RSO Biology 2 has a unit on evolution.

 6. Why are HO level two guides recommended for grades 5 and up? or, Can I use level two guides for high school?